Nkaleth/Nkaleth/README.md

 - 👨‍💻 Eager to Learn New Technologies.
 - 🚀 Seeking Remote Opportunities.
 - 📫 Contact me here!: [Linkedin](https://www.linkedin.com/in/niltonsegura/).
-- ⚡ Fun Fact: Coding is a Skill to talk to the device and shape it to your Will with symbols and concise.
+- ⚡ Fun Fact: Coding is a Skill to talk to the Device and shape it to your Will with symbols and concise.

 <br/>